astafford2/Web-based-API-Simulator-Developer-Portal/Documentation/Development.md

                     ├── RequestViewModel.cs           # View Model that contains the context of the Requests stored in the database
                     ├── ResponseViewModel.cs           # View Model that contains the context of the Responses stored in the database
                     ├── SchemaReferenceViewModel.cs           # View Model that contains the context of the SchemaReferences stored in the database
-                    ├── ConsoleViewModel.cs           # View Model that contains the context of each parameter and the url of console calls made from the front-end
-                    ├── SessionViewModel.cs           # View Model that contains the context of the Sessions stored in the database
                     └── SidebarViewModel.cs             # View Model that contains the context of the links that are featured in the side bar of the front-end References page
                 ├── Properties\launchSettings.json  # Json file that specifies where the back-end is running ├── appSettings.json                # Json file that contains the root URL for the example endpoint data and the settings for the email functionality
+                ├── Startup.cs                # C# files that contains all of the information for what the back-end of our project opens/does/includes on startup
                 └── Portal.csproj                   # C# project containing the classes, controllers, services, models, and the launchSettings and appSettings json files
             ├── Portal.Test\
                 ├── ApiJsonTest.cs                  # Class of unit tests for ApiJson data loader classes ├── CollectionServiceTest.cs        # Class of unit tests for the CollectionService.cs service
+                ├── ConsoleServiceTests.cs          # Class of unit tests for the ConsoleService.cs service
                 ├── EndpointServiceTest.cs          # Class of unit tests for the EndpointService.cs service
                 ├── FormDataController.cs           # Class of unit tests for the FormDataController.cs controller
                 ├── LoginServiceTests.cs            # Class of unit tests for the LoginService.cs service
+                ├── ParameterServiceTests.cs        # Class of unit tests for the ParameterService.cs service
                 ├── testconfig.json                 # Json file that holds the information for the testing environment └── Portal.Test.csproj              # C# project that contains all of the test classes and the testconfig.json file
             └── Portal.sln                      # Contains information about what needs to be compiled